James van Riemsdyk: Philadelphia Flyers

 Van Riemsdyk continued his offensive trajectory during his sophomore 2010–11 season, scoring 21 goals in 75 games.
-On February 15, 2011, van Riemsdyk landed his first Gordie Howe hat trick, registering a point, an assist, and a fight in a 4–3 shootout win against the Tampa Bay Lightning.
+On February 15, 2011, van Riemsdyk landed his first Gordie Howe hat trick, registering a goal, an assist, and a fight in a 4–3 shootout win against the Tampa Bay Lightning.
 The fight was also the first of van Riemsdyk's NHL career, as he defended Giroux against former Flyer Randy Jones.
 His first regular hat-trick came the following month, with three goals in the Flyers' 4–1 victory over the New York Islanders on March 26, 2011.
 At the 2021 Eastern Conference quarterfinals, van Riemsdyk once again provided a critical Game 7 playoff performance for the Flyers, playing a role in three goals of the series-winning 5–2 win over the Buffalo Sabres.
 The Flyers took the Bruins to seven games in the semifinals as well, with van Riemsdyk netting two goals to take the final game into overtime, but the Bruins ultimately took the series 3–2 in overtime.

 As he entered his third season of professional hockey, van Riemsdyk became representative of the modern power forward.
 Unlike figures like Eric Lindros and John LeClair, he and other contemporary power forwards utilized their speed and agility as much as their strength.
 His effectiveness was limited, however, by a variety of injuries, including a hip problem, a concussion, an oblique strain, and a rib cage strain, that forced van Riemsdyk to miss a total of 43 games in both the regular 2011–12 season and the playoffs.
 Most debilitating was a fractured left foot that van Riemsdyk sustained on March 1, 2012, while blocking a shot in a game against the Islanders.
 The fracture required surgery, taking van Riemsdyk out of the lineup for the remainder of the regular season.
 This also interrupted the rhythm the Flyers had established with their "kid line", consisting of young forwards van Riemsdyk, Brayden Schenn, and Jakub Voráček.
 In the 43 games he did play, van Riemsdyk scored 11 goals and 13 assists, including one goal and one assist during the 2012 Stanley Cup playoffs.